-Metal halide (MH) lamps are a type of high-intensity discharge (HID) lamp.
+Metal halide (MH) is a type of high-intensity discharge (HID) lamp.
 Metal halide lamps produce light though an electric arc and a mixture of gaseous mercury and metal halides.
-Metal halide lamps improve the color rendition and efficiency of light, with a luminous efficiency of 75 – 100 lumens per watt, and have a lamp life of 6,000 – 15,000 hours.

 Metal halide lamps emit a bluish-white light that encourages plants to enter a vegetative growth stage.
 When used properly, plants will grow thick and stocky foliage.

-Metal halide lamps are popular for indoor gardening.
-They are a cheaper alternative to other types of indoor grow lights while still producing a high quality and high output light.
+Metal halide grow lights are popular for indoor gardening.
+They are a cheaper alternative to other types of indoor grow lighting while still producing a high quality and high output light.
 These lights are often employed by gardeners when they want to keep their plants in a short and bushy state.

 One downside to metal halide lights is that they do not emit in the red/orange portion of the light spectrum, which is necessary for plants to produce fruit.
 However, special metal halide lamps with an enhanced red-light spectrum have been developed.